-The William Warren Group is currently under contract to purchase the property with the intent to build a StorQuest self-storage and RV storage facility, which is a use by right in the I-2 district.
+The William Warren Group is currently under contract to purchase the property with the intent to build a StorQuest self-storage facility, with outdoor RV storage, which is a use by right in the I-2 district.

 Development Standards

 The development standards for the I-2 district are established in the Municipal Code Section 17.28.060 (See Figure 3 on page 4).
 These standards will be applied at the time the site development plan is submitted and reviewed.